EllinorHenriksson/black-box-unit-testing/report.md

 ## Name class
 - What do you think the actual bug or bugs are?
-I'm not sure, but inputting a first and a last name with a space between throws an exception.
-However, it is not clear from the specification if that should be allowed or not.
-"Numbers and other characters" could indeed be interpreted as to include spaces.

 - How many test cases do you think are needed?
 Why?
 - Did you find any unexpected behaviors?
 - What are your reccomendations to the developers of `test_lib`?

 ## StringFunctions.printHelloWorld
 - Describe specifically how the mocking was done